-Do more and spend less on your 2018 holidays with these money-saving hacks.
+Do more and spend less on your summer holidays with these money-saving hacks.

-Here are some tips and tricks to help you pay less for your travel in 2018 and to enjoy a holiday that doesn’t break the bank.
+Whether you're looking for a cultured city-break, a fun-filled family escape, or relaxing beach holiday, here are some tips and tricks to help you pay less for your travel and enjoy a holiday that doesn’t break the bank.

 While you may be able to find some last-minute bargains, you're more likely to get the exact holiday you want for a good price, if you book earlier.
 If you have a specific destination in mind or you want to book during the school holidays then it’s a great idea to book early.
 You’ll have more choice, which means you won’t have to accept the first price you see.

 It also means you can take advantage of early booking deals, for example, several of the larger holiday companies currently have ‘kids go free’ deals to encourage early bookings.

 Booking early also means you can get your other bookings sorted, like your airport parking, car hire or any day trips, early on.
 That allows you to take advantage of their early bird discounts too, saving even more money.
 The website MoneySavingExpert says that booking car hire early can make a big difference to price.
 Booking ahead can mean you pay £5 a day or less, compared to £27 a day just before, and more when there.

 If you’re not set on a particular holiday hotspot and you just want sun and sea, then it could be worth going to a destination that’s fallen from popularity.

 For example, the comparison site TravelSuperMarket says that demand has fallen for holidays in Barcelona, with searches down 62% compared to the year before.
 Nearby Costa Brava and Costa Dorada have also seen a fall in bookings and there are week-long summer packages there for as little as £108 each.